mortang2410/dotfiles/README.md

 I recommend reading about how [vim-plug](https://github.com/junegunn/vim-plug) works.
 Do a `:PlugInstall` and `:PlugUpdate` to make sure everything is updated (before that vim / nvim might display some errors).

-Also probably change urxvt_wallpaper2 to something less weeb.

 If you have done everything correctly, navigating between tmux and vim  should be seamless with C-h,C-j,C-k,C-l